How to Design a Successful Revenue Model For Your Startup?

 - It delivers the profit and loss statement (total revenue)

-- Also provides gross revenue
+- It also provides gross revenue

 - It allows us to understand marketing, personnel, and operating budgets

 - It helps us determine the company’s valuation and the potential returns investors can expect on their investments.

 Many companies pass through the process of creating their revenue model.
 Here are the five key considerations for creating an effective model:

 Choose a revenue model approach that is ideal for your startup and background